 The Kinta Valley used to contain one of the world's richest tin deposit.
 Since then the economy of the state has diversified from dependence on tin and farming into manufacturing, tourism, trade, commerce and construction.

 Here is a listing of Perak Events 2017 that you can participate.
 Year 2017 has also been declared as Visit Perak Year hence many events have been planned for the tourists to join.

 As Ipoh is about 2 to 2.5 hours drive from Kuala Lumpur, most visitors will prefer to use a coach, cab or self-drive although this city has an airport that connects it to major towns of Malaysia.
 Lonely Planet in 2016 has listed Ipoh at No. 6 for the Top Ten Best Asian Destinations to visit in 2016.
-It is famous for bean sprout chicken and Lou Wong Restaurant, Add: 49, Jalan Yau Tet Shin is packed with customers during peak hours.
+It is famous for bean sprout chicken and Lou Wong Restaurant, Add: 49, Jalan Yau Tet Shin serves this dish and is packed with customers during the peak hours.

 Here are some other food that you may want to consider trying.

 Pulau Pangkor is easily accessible by speedboat from the jetty of Lumut which takes about 30-40 minutes.
 This island has been developed to accommodate the many tourists that come here especially during the weekends.
 There are many hotels and resorts that have been established at the west coast of the island.
 Besides tourism, fishing and dried sea products are the main industry here.
 If you prefer to stay in Lumut, there are a range of budget to 3 Star accommodation that you can stay.